Skip to main content

 -p '{"imagePullSecrets": [{"name": "redhat-pull-secret"}]}'

-Download model and deploy
+Download and deploy the model

-Clone the following repo:
+Clone the following repository:

 git clone https://github.com/coreweave/doc-examples.git